 - Different iOS/watchOS versions affect Apple Pay Suica performance in good ways, and bad ways.

 Wireless radio technology like NFC, WiFi, Bluetooth and cellular is a delicate balance of software and hardware that often seems like a black art.
 A small code tweak or tiniest hardware flaw can easily upset the balance and wreak havoc.
 Remember the ‘you’re holding it wrong’ iPhone 4 anntenagate crisis?
 Like that.

-Occasional iOS versions have caused Apple Pay Suica performance problems:
+Occasional iOS versions have caused Apple Pay Suica Express Card performance problems:

 - The iOS 10.1 Apple Pay Suica debut release worked pretty well but occasionally tripped up at transit gates, slamming them shut and forcing a re-read.
 By iOS 10.3 Apple Pay Suica performance was great.

 - The Apple Pay Cash iOS 11.2 release made life miserable for all Apple Pay Suica users.
 Apple fixed it with the iOS 11.2.5 update.